Shrine of Miosach: Provenance

 The shrine is first mentioned in Irish annals dating from 1165.
 According to records from an enquiry into the object in 1609, it was then in the townland of Fahan, near the Donegal parish of Clonmany, having been recently obtained from bishop Thomas Barnard of Derry.
 It was acquired by William Barnard, Bishop of Derry, or his son Thomas Barnard, Bishop of Killaloe and Kilfenora, in the mid-18th century.
 When described by Petrie c.
 1850–1853, it had been in the collection of St. Columba's College in Dublin since 1843, following its gifting by Edwin Wyndham-Quin, Lord of Dunraven that year.

-The earliest, modern and full description and account was made by William Betham (not the bishop) in his 1826 book Irish Antiquarian Researches, although Charles Vallancey had covered the shrine in his nine-volume Collectanea De Rebus Hibernicis (1770 until his death in 1804); some of Betham's theories were later refuted.
-Notably, Petrie dismissed Betham's idea that the word "Miosach" is derived from a Hebrew root as "totally absurd and groundless".
+The earliest, modern and full description and account was made by William Betham (not the bishop) in his 1826 book Irish Antiquarian Researches, although Charles Vallancey had covered the shrine in his nine-volume Collectanea De Rebus Hibernicis (1770 until he died in 1804); some of Betham's theories were later refuted.
+Notably, Petrie dismissed Betham's idea that the word "Miosach" is derived from a Hebrew root, calling the idea "totally absurd and groundless".
 Similarly the scholar and collector William Stokes found Betham's analysis lacking in knowledge and wildly inaccurate (for example Betham interpreted that the "M" in the M.CCCCC.XXXIIII inscription signified "DOMINI").
 Stokes wrote it was fortunate that the shrine was offered for sale in London soon after Betham's description, as otherwise "its history would be, in consequence of Sir William Betham's ignorant notice of it, wholly lost."

 Writing in 1868, Stokes noted that rather than referring to a family name, the word "Miosach" may refer to a calendar.

 The Shrine of Miosach had been on loan to the archaeology department of the National Museum of Ireland since 1984, until it was purchased from St Columba's College in 2000 for £1.6 million.

 Condition

 The shrine underwent a heavy restoration in the late 19th century.
-A number of elements were lost in this process, including the primary inscription which is thought to have been on the reverse.
+A number of elements were lost during this process, including the primary inscription, which is thought to have been on the reverse.